pufanyi/SC2002FinalSolution/design-principles/design-principles.md

 ### When to use

-Inheritance relationship between classes (using "extends" not "implements").
+1. Inheritance relationship between classes (using "extends" not "implements").

-Class extends another class, whether it's abstract or not.
+2. Class extends another class, whether it's abstract or not.
-Method override is involved.
+3. Method override is involved.

 ### Template

-LSP: We make sure that a subclass is substitutable for its superclass.
-This means that the subclass follows the contract of the superclass and does not break its functionality.
+LSP: We make sure that `<subclass>` is substitutable for its `<superclass>`.
+This means that `<subclass>` follows the contract of `<superclass>` and does not break its functionality.

-- Pre-condition: No stronger
-- Post-condition: No weaker

 ## Open-Close Principle (OCP)